provectus/kafka-ui/documentation/guides/Protobuf.md

       protobufMessageNameByTopic:
         topic1: my.Type1
         topic2: my.Type2
-      # protobufMessageNameForKey is the default protobuf type that is used to deserilize
+      # protobufMessageNameForKey is the default protobuf type that is used to deserialize
       # the message's key if the topic is not found in protobufMessageNameForKeyByTopic.
       protobufMessageNameForKey: my.DefaultKeyType
       # protobufMessageNameForKeyByTopic is a mapping of topic names to protobuf types.